moj-analytical-services/splink/docs/topic_guides/backends.md

 When choosing which backend to use when getting started with Splink, there are a number of factors to consider:

 - the size of the dataset(s)
-- the amount of configuration required
+- the amount of boilerplate code/configuration required
 - access to specific (sometimes proprietary) platforms
 - the backend-specific features offered by Splink
 - the level of support and active development offered by Splink